‘General Hospital’ Friday Spoilers: Sonny Catches Up, Willow Blasts Shiloh, And Kevin’s Out Cold

-It’s been a wild week in Port Charles and General Hospital spoilers for Friday’s show signal that viewers have a lot to look forward to in this next episode.
+It’s been a wild week in Port Charles, and General Hospital spoilers for Friday’s show signal that viewers have a lot to look forward to in this next episode.
 Willow has to face Shiloh, Dante and Sonny are returning to Port Charles, and Kevin is facing the consequences of covering up Ryan’s initial return to town.
 Where are things headed next?

 The sneak peek shared via Twitter for the March 22 show suggest that Sonny will be stunned when he reunites with Carly and is brought up to speed on everything he missed while he was in Turkey.
 When Sonny left Port Charles, it had seemed that Franco was the one who had attacked Lulu and harmed the others.

-General Hospital spoilers share that Carly will fill her husband in on the fact it was Ryan who was responsible and she’ll detail how he’d kidnapped her.
+General Hospital spoilers share that Carly will fill her husband in on the fact it was Ryan who was responsible, and she’ll detail how he’d kidnapped her.
 Of course, Sonny will be relieved that Jason rescued Carly and that the baby is fine, but he’ll surely be rattled by how dire things were for a time.

 Fans now know for certain that Shiloh and Willow were previously connected and that she’s terrified of him.
 She was desperate to leave Port Charles before he could find her, but she wasn’t fast enough.
-He showed up at school to talk with her and General Hospital spoilers reveal that this will be intense.
+He showed up at school to talk with her, and General Hospital spoilers reveal that this will be intense.

 "If we do something wrong, it could destroy Kristina." #GH55 pic.twitter.com/JnqQaTHfDI